CastXML/pygccxml/README.rst

 Testing and code coverage
 -------------------------

-You can find the Mac and Linux builds `here <https://travis-ci.org/gccxml/pygccxml/builds>`_.
-The Windows builds are located `here <https://ci.appveyor.com/project/iMichka/pygccxml>`_.
+The builds are done using the Github Actions infrastructure.

 Running the test suite is done with: